vtamara/cocoon/README.markdown

 By default `:force_non_association_create` is `false`.

+### :ajax  and :ajax-ajaxdata

+Use AJAX to set identification of new association.

+By default the partials added with the button link_to_add_association use internal identifications that don't correspond to database identifications.

+If you prefer to create a new record in a table and use its identification in the partial added, then:
+* Add a method in a controller that will serve the AJAX request by creating the record and return the identification.
+  It should receive from params the id of the parent record, set default values, save and return the identification of the new record.
+  Optionally if you want to return more identifications (for example of other objects created), return a hash that includes a key with the name of the association and its new identification, and also the name of other objects and the new identifications.
+* Add a route to the method in config/routes
+* In link_to_add_association add data-ajax with the route that will create the record, data-ajaxdata with the html identification of the field with the id field of the parent record
+* In the partial include as hidden field the identification and in the link_to_remove_association helper add data-existing in true.

+Note that in this moment if you use :ajax, you cannot use :count.

 ### link_to_remove_association

 This function will add a link to your markup that, when clicked, dynamically removes the surrounding partial form.